Attstar2021/2nd-project/README.md

 ### Acknowledgements

-- My mentor Rohit for continous helpful feedback.
+- My mentor Rohit for continuous helpful feedback.
 - Tutor support at Code Institute for their support.